 (And we kept the lights dim when Mr Tabubil was about.)

 I sewed the squid body at a friends house.
-There wasn’t room at mine.
 And then I stuffed it.
-The two long tentacles alone took an hour to stuff -each. , pinch by tiny pinch of stuffing, one after another.
-And bit by bit, the artistic mountain that was the guest bed diminished (the giant Christmas squid fit under the bed, for which my in-laws were grateful) – and we could start turning the lights up again.
+The two long tentacles alone took an hour to stuff -each.
+Bit by bit, the artistic mountain that was the guest bed diminished (the giant Christmas squid itself fit under the bed, for which my in-laws were grateful) – and we could start turning the lights up again.

-Two days before Christmas, my mother in law dragooned Mr Tabubil into a pre-Christmas cooking spree while I locked myself in the guest room in 36 degree Celsius heat sewing eyes onto the thing, and let me tell you, until you’ve been locked in a small, 36 degree Celsius guest room with eight feet of polar-fleece squid, and a leftover mountain of fiberfill stuffing and ALL the drifting polyester fluff, you haven’t really experienced the magic of sewing for Christmas.
+Two days before Christmas, my mother in law dragooned Mr Tabubil into a pre-Christmas cooking spree while I locked myself in the guest room sewing on the eyes, and let me tell you, until you’ve been locked in a small, 36 degree Celsius guest room with eight feet of polar-fleece squid and a leftover mountain of fiberfill stuffing and ALL the drifting polyester fluff, you haven’t really experienced the magic of sewing for Christmas.

 Mr Tabubil said, later, that he never for one moment guessed that anything was going on.
 Either that man is the most sincere and charitable liar in the history of wide-eyed whoppers, or he is one seriously unobservant spouse.